8 Best AI Customer Service Tools for Early-Stage Startups (2026)

 Do I need a helpdesk first, or can I add AI to my inbox or website?

 Either works.
-If you're on a website chat widget or a shared inbox, standalone tools like Chatbase or Tidio drop straight onto your site with no helpdesk needed.
+If you're on a website chat widget or a shared inbox, standalone tools like Chatbase or Tidio drop straight onto your site with no helpdesk needed, and all-in-one platforms like Featurebase or Customerly give you the helpdesk and the AI in one subscription.
 If you've already got Zendesk, Intercom, Freshdesk, Gorgias or HubSpot, helpdesk-layer tools like My AskAI and Aissist sit inside it.
 We can have an agent live from your existing knowledge in minutes, so the helpdesk is optional.

 What's the cheapest AI customer service tool that actually works for a startup?